AG2048/ece532-project/README.md

 This module outputs pixels.
 It may use a FIFO structure, or it could be just one single register that stores the pixel value.

 Output via AXI-S interface.

+# IP Modules I/O Spec

+## Processing Block
+`enable`: 1 if we want this block to read in and output data.
+0 if we stalling the pipeline.

+`inputs`: one wide input, `BLOCK_SIZE*INPUT_WIDTH` bits of data.
+Bits `INPUT_WIDTH-1:0` is the leftmost value input, next value is `INPUT_WIDTH*2-1:INPUT_WIDTH`, and so on.

+`outputs`: One wide output.
+Same shape as input.
+Should be identical to the input BLOCK_SIZE cycles ago. (assuming no stalling)

+`filter_output`: one number, OUTPUT_WIDTH bits.
+The output of the filter.
+This value should appear 3 cycles after the last row of the input is received.

+## Input Buffer
+`AXI-S Interface`: AXI streaming interface.
+Ready if we can accept data (we are not stalling and we are not writing padding zeros). tdata should be in the form of \[R,G,B,0\] (each 8 bits).

+`tready`: We are ready to receive data.
+If no backpressure AND `counter_input` is not 0

+`inputs_R`: Wide input, same shape as `outputs` of the processing block.
+This is the data processing block sends to the input buffer.
+Since the left-most output from the processing block is not used, we do not connect `inputs_R[DATA_WIDTH-1:0]` to anything in the processing block.
+This value is read back directly to the bottom row of the input buffer, excluding the last column.

+`outputs_R`: Wide output, same shape as `inputs` of the processing block.
+This is the data the input buffer sends to the processing block.
+This value is output from the top row of the input buffer.

+(Repeat for G and B channels) (There should be 3 processing blocks, one for each channel)

+`output_has_back_pressure`: Reading from output buffer.
+If this value is high, entire pipeline should stall.

+`is_full_columns_first_input`: Output to output buffer.
+If this value is high, the input buffer is sending the first row of data to the processing block.
+(So the output buffer can count and determine which data is correct output).

+`data_flowing`: Output to every module.
+If this value is high, the input buffer is sending data to the processing block.
+This is the input buffer's way of telling all other modules that the data is flowing through the pipeline.
+(This acts as `enable` for the processing block, and changes `tvalid` for the AXI-S output interface)

+## Output Buffer
+`AXI-S Interface`: AXI streaming interface.

+`tvalid`: When internal counter since when `is_full_columns_first_input` was first set to high AND `data_flowing` is high.
+We check if the counter is within a range where the `filter_output` of processing block is correct.
+If so, we are valid.
+We are NOT valid if: after/during a handshake of tvalid and tready, the `data_flowing` is false (this means we had a correct output, but since pipeline is stalled elsewhere, we don't yet have any new data to output) OR counter is out of range (meaning the data here is not meaningful).
+When `tvalid` is false, wait until a point where `data_flowing` is true and counter is within range.
+If handshake just happened, we are valid if `data_flowing` AND counter still in range.

+`tdata`: Data output.
+This is the data the processing block sends to the output buffer. \[R,G,B,0\] (each 8 bits)

+`tlast`: Last signal.
+This is high when the last pixel is outputted. (but we might not need this signal if it's handled at software level)

+`output_has_back_pressure`: We set this to high if we are valid, but ready is low.
+Since this mean we have data to output, but the output device is not ready to receive it.

+`is_full_columns_first_input`: When this is high with `data_flowing`, we are outputting the first row of data from the processing block.
+This is used to determine if the data is correct output.

+`data_flowing`: If this is high, the output buffer is outputting data.
+This is the output buffer's way of telling all other modules that the data is flowing through the pipeline.
+(This acts as `enable` for the processing block, and changes `tvalid` for the AXI-S output interface)